What Borneo Gets Right That Most Rainforest Destinations Don't: A Conversation with James, Wildlife Guide Since 2011

 Night cruises add: flat-headed cats (extremely rare), civets, slow lorises (huge eyes, tiny body, very cute), and firefly displays in the mangroves.

-Q: How long should I spend on the Kinabatangan?
+Q: How long should you spend on the Kinabatangan?

 Three nights minimum.
 Two nights is common but you'll only get 4 cruises.
 Three nights gives you 6 cruises, which dramatically increases your chances of seeing the "big three" — orangutans, pygmy elephants, and proboscis monkeys.